Connell McShane

 Connell McShane (born August 4, 1977) is an American broadcaster, reporter and play-by-play commentator.
-He is the anchor of NewsNation Now, a weekday afternoon news program seen on NewsNation.
+He is the anchor of NewsNation Live with Connell McShane, a weekday afternoon news program seen on NewsNation.
 McShane previously anchored or hosted a number of programs, including Imus in the Morning, Fox Business Morning, and After the Bell.

 Early life

 Connell McShane was born and raised on Long Island, New York.
 His father grew up in Kilcar, County Donegal, Ireland.
 He attended Fordham University where he graduated with a bachelor's degree in communication and media studies in 1999.

 Career

 1997–1999: Sports commentating

 While studying at Fordham, he began working in sports reporting and was a sports broadcaster at WFUV from 1997 to 1999.
 In 1998, he interned for the Yankees Radio Network.
 He was also a play-by-play commentator for WBRK, where he broadcast games for the Pittsfield Mets.

 1999–2007: Bloomberg Radio, Bloomberg Television

 After graduating from Fordham, McShane originally planned to become a sports commentator.
 However, in 1999 he became a desk assistant at Bloomberg Radio.
 This led to him becoming a local news reporter in New York City in 2000.
 One of his first major assignments as a reporter was covering the September 11 attacks for WBBR.
 While at Bloomberg Radio, McShane eventually transitioned into a role as a business reporter, reporting live from Nasdaq and the New York Stock Exchange.
 He was picked to co-anchor the syndicated morning show The First Word with Peter Schacknow.
 He later began working for Bloomberg Television, where he anchored On the Markets, Evening Edition, and Marketweek.